soluble-io/soluble-mediatools/docs/video-detection-service.md

 path: blob/master/src
 source: Video/VideoAnalyzer.php

-The ==Video\VideoAnalyzer== acts as a wrapper over ffmpeg and will analyze a video stream.
+The ==Video\VideoAnalyzer== service acts as a wrapper over ffmpeg and will analyze a video stream.
-It does not query video metadata (like ffprobe or the `Video\VideoInfoReader`) but really reads the video to infer some characteristics (currently only interlacement detection is implemented...).
+It does not query video metadata (like ffprobe or the `Video\VideoInfoReader`) but really reads the video to infer some characteristics (currently only interlace detection is implemented...).

-It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component and attempt to make debugging easier with clean exceptions.
-You can also inject any psr-3 compatible logger if you don't want to log issues by yourself.

 ```php